msashank910/PeekLinuxDebugger/README.md

     help

-Certain commands can be executed via their prefixes or by shorthand abbreviations as well
+Certain commands can be executed via their prefixes or by shorthand abbreviations as well.
 For example:

-    To set a breakpoint - "breakpoint", "break", or "b" To read from a register - "register_read" <register_name> or "rr" <register_name>
+    To set a breakpoint - "breakpoint", "break", or "b"

+    To read from a register - "register_read" <register_name> or "rr" <register_name>

 📋 Current Limitations